 - It generates international pressure for its protection;

-With more demand and awareness, more baru trees are planted.
-They need other native species around for higher yields, which in turn attracts local pollinators.
-This restoring of the savanna allows the natural water cycle to be kept in place, maintaining existing water tables and streams, and thus sustaining the Cerrado and the Amazon, and avoiding the more nefarious short-term effects of climate change.
+If we are successful, the restoring of the savanna allows the natural water cycle to be kept in place, maintaining existing water tables and streams, sustaining the Cerrado and the Amazon, and avoiding the more nefarious short-term effects of climate change.